nocturaf/go-remote-config/README.md

   - `config.json` template will be change based on version you choose.

 - Show version list (operation number 4)
-  - You can print list of version you have in firebase console, the printed version size depends on your input size.
+  - You can print list of version you have in firebase console, length of the printed list depends on your input size.

 # Etags